-The balance of intangible assets is the amount invested and capitalized on the Ollachea Gold Project which is owned by the Company's subsidiary Minera Kuri Kullu SA.
-There were no changes to the amount invested during the years ended 31 December 2018 and 2017.
+The balance of intangible assets is the amount invested on the Ollachea Gold Project which is owned by the Company's subsidiary Minera Kuri Kullu SA.
+There were no changes to the amount invested during the years ended 31 December 2019 and 2018.